HumanCompatibleAI/human_aware_rl/README.md

 pip install tensorflow-gpu==1.13.1
 ```

+Note that using tensorflow-gpu will not enable to pass the DRL tests due to intrinsic randomness introduced by GPU computations.
+We recommend to first install tensorflow (non-GPU), run the tests, and then install tensorflow-gpu.

 ## Verify Installation

 To verify your installation, you can try running the following command from the inner `human_aware_rl` folder: